GoogleCloudPlatform/pubsub/ordering-keys-prober/README.md

 The prober is designed to demonstrate effective use of Cloud Pub/Sub's [ordered delivery](https://cloud.google.com/pubsub/docs/ordering).

+#### IMPORTANT NOTE:

+The ordering keys prober is provided as-is for testing purposes only with no SLA.
+It is not meant to be run as part of a production or critical workload.

 ### Building

 These instructions assume you are using [Maven](https://maven.apache.org/).